Jovany-Vergara/Jovany-Vergara/README.md

 <h2>Something about me 🐉</h2>

+I am a software developer, I have learned too many things like:
+- New Languages
+- New FrameWorks etc...

+I managed to meet spectacular people, who today have taught me a lot of things, I have instructed throughout my performance as a software developer.
+I am willing to learn something new, I will always be willing to learn new technologies, more than help me with my performance.
+Most important of all, never stop learning new technology or something that will help you in your performance.

 - I love what I do 🚀
 - I love learning something new 💫
 - I have intermediate English 📝